 If so, you might consider enlisting with an agency that specialises in helping young learners with English.

-Whether your child is an international student or a native English speaker, s/he can benefit from tutoring agencies which specialize in delivering English lessons that follow National Curriculum guidelines.
+Whether your child is an international student or a native English tutor, s/he can benefit from tutoring agencies which specialize in delivering English lessons that follow National Curriculum guidelines.

 By some reports, more than a quarter of Britain’s students benefit from private tutoring.
 In London, that percentage grows to nearly fifty!